StreamActions/StreamActions/CONTRIBUTING.md

          * Methods
          * Structs
          * Classes
-     * Custom regions are okay, as long as they still follow the ordering scheme
+     * Custom regions are okay, as long as they still follow the ordering scheme (Note that if you are using CodeMaid, it will delete these unless that option is turned off)

 #### Code
 * Avoid platform-dependent code